anantn/anantn.github.io/index.md

 ![Gentoo Linux](/images/projects/gentoo.png){: class="prose"}

 <div class="prose">
 [Gentoo](https://gentoo.org/) was my primary choice of Linux distribution for many years.
-I eventually waded into helping out by maintaining a few packages, and writing a web-based editor for GuideXML, Gentoo's documentation format.
+I eventually waded into helping out by maintaining a few packages and writing a web-based editor for GuideXML, Gentoo's documentation format.

 I owe a lot of my understanding of Linux to Gentoo.
-I would still recommend anyone interested in the operating system to install Gentoo atleast once, you learn so much because the distribution doesn't hide the internals from you.
+I would still recommend anyone interested in the operating system to install Gentoo at least once, you learn so much because the distribution doesn't hide the internals from you.
 To this day, I wince slightly when installing new "binaries" on my computers &mdash; on Gentoo you compile everything from source &mdash; how can you really trust binaries built by someone else on their computers?

-Over time, I found myself with lesser free time, so the practicality of Ubuntu on the Desktop and a Macbook Pro on-the-go eventually won over.
+Over time, I found myself with lesser free time, so the practicality of Ubuntu on the Desktop and a MacBook Pro on-the-go eventually won over.

 <div class="also">
 _See also:_